avihayy/Brain-tumor-Classification-using-DL/README.md

 Note- the link for Google Colad is attached , the readme for google colab is also located there.

-**link for Google Colab** - https://drive.google.com/drive/folders/1u-reMvye_VSz3PEW6LB27JOc4dTityQt?usp=sharing
+**link for our project in Google Colab** - https://drive.google.com/drive/folders/1u-reMvye_VSz3PEW6LB27JOc4dTityQt?usp=sharing

 **link for the dataset** -  https://drive.google.com/drive/folders/1hZnBShvi4b8hFQIFrM4GOrIb6cLIgDAj